seyramgabriel/HNG-Linux-User-Creation-Bash-Script/README.md

 - Logging: All actions are logged to /var/log/user_management.log for auditing and troubleshooting.

 ## Summary of Script Logic
-- Input Validation: The script ensures it’s run as root and the input file is provided and exists.
+- Input Validation: The script ensures it is run as root and the input file is provided and exists.
 - Processing Input: Each line is processed to extract the username and groups.
 Whitespace is trimmed to avoid errors.
 - User Creation: The script will check if the user already exists.
-If not, it creates the user and their primary group (which is same name as username), and their home directory to which the user is the owner and the only one with rwx rights to it.
+If not, it creates the user and their primary group (which is same name as username).
+The home directory of the user to which the user is the owner and the only one with "rwx" (read, write, execute) rights to it is also created.
 - Group Management: The script ensures additional groups exist (if not, it creates them) and assigns the user to these groups.
 - Password Management: The script generates a secure password, assigns it to the user, and logs it securely in /var/secure/user_passwords.csv.
 Only the root user would have access(read and write) to this file.
 - Logging: Each step executed by the script is logged for monitoring and auditing in /var/log/user_management.log along with the timestamp.
 Only the root user would have access(read and write) to this file.